Roy Moore's sexual assault allegations have Republicans looking at options to replace him

 Yanking the nomination would be a blow to members of the party who backed Moore and could cause a rift within the state GOP.

-Steven Taylor, the political science chair at Alabama’s Troy University, noted to Fox News that stripping Moore of the nomination could also present legal issues and speculated that the party isn’t willing to go that route.
+Steven Taylor, a political science professor and Dean of the College of Arts and Sciences at Alabama’s Troy University, noted to Fox News that stripping Moore of the nomination could also present legal issues and speculated that the party isn’t willing to go that route.

 “It’s unclear what effect that [option] would have.
 Would there be another election?
 Would she [Alabama Gov. Kay Ivey] appoint someone?
 Would the second place winner automatically win?
 That’s an issue the courts would have to deal with,” he said.